-I originally come from a small rural town in NSW but recently moved to a beef property in Euroa, Victoria.
-I grew up working on friends and relatives farms and developed a passion for agriculture.
+I originally come from a small rural town in New South Wales (NSW).
+I grew up working on friends’ and relatives’ farms and developed a passion for agriculture.
 I followed this passion through to university where I studied a Bachelor of Agriculture at the University of Melbourne.
-Following my graduation in December 2016, I spent a year working on a large cropping farm in central NSW and then spent four months travelling throughout Europe and The USA.
+Following my graduation in December 2016, I spent a year working on a large cropping farm in central NSW and then spent four months travelling throughout Europe and the USA.
 Upon returning home, I was successful in my application for the Landpower and CLAAS Harvest Centre Graduate Program and commenced work in February 2018.

-Being in a Retail Graduate role, everyday is different for me and my schedule is always busy.
+Being in a Graduate role, every day was different for me and my schedule was always busy.
 In any given day I could be visiting customers on farm, attending field and demonstration days, shadowing Service Technicians as well as marketing new and used machinery.

-What do you enjoy most about the Graduate program?
+What did you enjoy most about the Graduate program?